Talking to the People: Consulting on the Republic

 So, how can we get people to feel connected to the process of constitutional change?

 One way that has been proposed is to run a program of community consultation.
-The term ‘community consultation’ is increasingly popular in a wide variety of contexts.
-It’s a bit like ‘motherhood’ or ‘apple pie’ – a thing that attracts automatic approval and approbation.
-Community consultation gives an aura of legitimacy to an idea or a project and it’s hard to imagine anyone speaking against it in principle.
+The term community consultation is increasingly popular in a wide variety of contexts.
+Its a bit like motherhood or apple pie a thing that attracts automatic approval and approbation.
+Community consultation gives an aura of legitimacy to an idea or a project and its hard to imagine anyone speaking against it in principle.
 I want to draw on my experiences as a member of the ACT Bill of Rights Consultative Committee to suggest a number of lessons that I hope will be useful to any plan for community consultation about the republic.
-I certainly don’t want to suggest that our consultation was a model: indeed I am very conscious that we could have done it much better.
+I certainly dont want to suggest that our consultation was a model: indeed I am very conscious that we could have done it much better.

 There are of course some parallels in the debate over a republic and the protection of human rights.
 Human rights as a concept are generally regarded in Australia as something very vague and insidious.
 Politicians from all sides of politics have been quick to undermine talk of human rights by presenting them as dangerous, selfish and unlimited, simply another aspect of a grasping, litigious, consumer society.